 The goal of tutoring is to help you solve problems on your own.
 TAs and tutors learn questioning techniques which help you to overcome barriers that may prevent you from successfully understanding the material.
 This may involve discussing a similar problem or asking questions about the conceptual understanding needed to solve the problem.

 Since you are encouraged to sit in particular areas based on which course you are taking you will be sitting around people doing the same homework that you are.
 You are encouraged to work collaboratively with others on your homework.

 Quizzes are a time for you to test your own knowledge and prepare for the tests.
 For these reasons you are not allowed to work with others on quizzes.

 Tutors, TAs, and Instructors cannot help you on the mathematical content of the quizzes.
 If you have a question about what the problem is asking then in certain cases a TA or Instructor can clarify what they question is asking you to find.

 The SMART Lab does not lend out calculators.
 There is a vending machine on the second floor of the library where you can buy a TI-30XA calculator if you need one.
 You can also purchase one from the bookstore.

 You will need your USF ID, a pen or pencil, your TI-30XA, and a blue/green book.
 The blue/green book can be purchased at the bookstore and you need to bring a blank one for every test including retakes.

 You can use a TI-30XA on your tests and in the lab.
 No other models (including TI-30XS) are permitted.
-You can purchase one from the machine in the lobby of the library or at the bookstore.
+You can purchase one from the vending machine in the lobby or at the bookstore.

 You are permitted to use an iPod or MP3 player to listen to music while in the lab provided you use headphones, do not disturb others and keep the player out of sight.
 You cannot use a laptop, cell phone or other electronic device while logged into the SMART Lab computers.